pancsta/asyncmachine-go/pkg/node/README.md

 > machine.
 It has atomic transitions, RPC, logging, TUI debugger, metrics, tracing, and soon diagrams.

 **/pkg/node** provides distributed workflows via state-based orchestration of worker pools.
-Features a failsafe supervision, and state machines for workers and clients.
-All the components communicate via [aRPC](/pkg/rpc/README.md), and each worker is started in a separate OS process.
+Features a failsafe supervision, as well as state machines for workers and clients.
+All actors communicate via [aRPC](/pkg/rpc/README.md), as each worker is started in a separate OS process.

 ## Workflow Rules